PaNOSC-ViNYL/ase/doc/ase/calculators/emt.rst

 .. class:: EMT()

-Right now, the only supported elements are: Ni, C, Pt, Ag, H, Al, O, N, Au, Pd, Cu.
+Right now, the only supported elements are: H, C, N, O, Al, Ni, Cu, Pd, Ag, Pt and Au.
+The EMT parameters for the metals are quite realistic for many purposes, whereas the H, C, N and O parameters are just for fun!

 .. _ASAP: http://wiki.fysik.dtu.dk/asap